 The 13100 affidavit must be accompanied by the following documents:

-- A certified copy of the death certificate
+- a certified copy of the death certificate;

-- Evidence that the decedent owned the property
+- evidence that the decedent owned the property;

-- An appraisal of any real property the decedent owns in California
+- an appraisal of any real property the decedent owns in California.

-The institution may refuse to release the property without receiving Letters.
-If this occurs, tell the institution’s representative that California law allows you to petition the court to compel the institution to make the transfer and for the reimbursement of attorney fees and court costs.
+Additionally, when filing, remember that the institution may refuse to release the property without receiving Letters.
+If this occurs, tell the institution’s representative that California law allows you to petition the court to make the transfer and for the reimbursement of attorney fees and court costs.

 However, to alleviate any questions or concerns the institution may have, A People’s Choice always includes a special letter and statutory authority for presentation to the necessary agency.
 Additionally, we include an affidavit of domicile, a document often needed when transferring stocks or mutual funds.